shoufang-w-arbin/Arbin-Toolbox-Python/EXAMPLE.md

 This method ensures that the key-value pairs are properly converted to the specified C# data types, allowing seamless integration with ArbinCTI methods that require `SortedDictionary` instances.

 ## Arbin Feedback Accessing
 When feedback is received, it is a C# instance.
-You can convert it to a Python object using the feedback wrapper class in `arbintoolbox`, enabling user-friendly access.
-Additionally, all wrapper classes come with two methods:
+You can convert it to a Python object using the feedback wrapper class in `arbintoolbox`, enabling full serializability.
+Two methods are provided:
 - `to_dict` converts the object to a serializable format, easily transformable to JSON, with enum objects represented by their names.
 - `__repr__` is defined for quick data inspection.